Deep Insights into Cognitive Decline: A Survey of Leveraging Non-Intrusive Modalities with Deep Learning Techniques: Multimodality

-The late fusion strategy involves combining the results of each unimodal model after processing them separately~\cite{ZHANG2021104042}.
+The late fusion strategy involves combining the results of each unimodal model after processing them separately \cite{ZHANG2021104042}.
+This approach requires the development of separate models for each modality, allowing each to extract the most relevant information from its respective input.
+As a result, it provides a clearer understanding of each modality before their outputs are fused.
+The final fusion can be performed in various ways, for instance, by applying a weighted combination of modality-specific predictions.
+This combination is particularly beneficial in scenarios where one modality consistently outperforms the others.
+Alternatively, the fusion can be guided by the confidence scores of the models, assigning greater weight to predictions with higher confidence.

 In \cite{cummins2020comparison}, the authors propose using majority voting for classification tasks and a weighted average of the results for regression tasks on the ADReSS dataset.
 This methodology achieved an accuracy of 85.2\%, 85.4\% F1-Score, and a RMSE score of 4.65.
 Similarly, the work proposed in \cite{hlédiková2022data} also employs majority voting for their unimodal approaches.
 In this study, this fusion strategy yielded 86\% accuracy on the same dataset, outperforming the unimodal approaches.

 A joint or hybrid fusion strategy involves combining features obtained from each modality for later use in a final model, but only after being processed individually by each modality model \cite{10.1093/bib/bbab569}.
-This combination is the most common approach in the selected works for this study.
+These intermediate representations are then combined and passed to a final multimodal model for joint learning.
+This approach leverages the strengths of unimodal processing, allowing each modality-specific model to extract the most salient and task-relevant features from its input before any fusion occurs.

+By combining these rich, modality-specific features at an intermediate level, the joint fusion strategy enables the final multimodal model to learn complex cross-modal relationships and interactions more effectively than early or late fusion alone.
+However, this strategy comes with increased computational cost and complexity.
+Since it relies on multiple components, two or more unimodal encoders followed by a multimodal model, it demands more memory and training resources than other fusion strategies.
+Despite this overhead, this combination is the most common approach in the selected works for this study.

 The work proposed in \cite{Cui_2023} employs a concatenation of the features obtained from each modality model, followed by training a Transformer encoder.
 This approach achieved a maximum F1-Score of 92.8\% on the ADReSSo dataset.
 Similarly, the work proposed by B. Jeong-Uk et al. \cite{bang2024alzheimer} and M. Rohania\cite{DBLP:journals/corr/abs-2106-15684} uses a concatenation of features for subsequent training of a dense layer.
 The former yielded an accuracy of 87.32\% and F1-Score of 87.25\% on the ADReSSo dataset, while the latter resulted in an accuracy of 84\% and RMSE score of 4.26 on the same dataset.
 In \cite{ying2023multimodal}, after concatenation, the trained model was a SVM, which achieved an accuracy of 83.7\% and an F1-Score of 83.8\% on the ADReSSo dataset.
 This methodology was also tested on the NCMMSC2021 dataset, achieving up to 89.1\% accuracy and F1-Score of 88.6\% for large sentences.
 In the case of short sentences, the results yielded 84\% accuracy and F1-Score of 83.5\%.